-Please make sure to dump your black tank first, then when it is done emptying you can run your grey water.
-We do this because your grey tank is full of much cleaner water than your black, and can empty out any undesirables from your hose.
+Please make sure to dump your black tank first, and then when it is done emptying you can run your grey water.
+We do this because your grey tank is full of much cleaner water than your black, and can empty undesirables from your hose.

-But you won’t always be at an RV park, sometimes you will be traveling off the beaten path.
-This might necessitate you using a portable RV waste tank.
-This is an external tank, that you can dump your waste into before having to take the waste to an appropriate sewage dump.
+However, you won’t always be at an RV park.
+Sometimes you will be traveling off the beaten path.
+This might necessitate using a portable RV waste tank.
+This is an external tank that you can dump your waste into before taking the waste to an appropriate sewage dump site.

 Make sure after you dump this portable tank that you clean it completely by running clean water into it.